keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 ![keptn prometheus metrics](/docs/install/assets/keptnprommetrics.png)

+You need to open a new shell to continue.
 ## Make DORA metrics more user friendly

 It is much more user friendly to provide dashboards for metrics, logs and traces.